ertanhasani/jsSlider/README.md

 # How to use it
 > In order to use it, you should already have imported `Bootstrap v3 CSS` and `jQuery` in your project.

-> CURRENTLY SUPPORTED ONLY FOR GOOGLE CHROME!
+> TESTED IN GOOGLE CHROME, MOZILLA and MICROSOFT EDGE with lastet versions!

 Add a `div` inside your with an `id` or a `particular class`.
 Ex.
 ```